blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## Introduction

 The `bba` DID method aims to enable the [Ardor](https://ardorplatform.org) blockchain to act as a [DPKI](https://www.weboftrust.info/downloads/dpki.pdf) within the [SSI](https://www.manning.com/books/self-sovereign-identity) ecosystem.
 It runs on the independent [IGNIS](https://www.jelurida.com/ignis) child chain and utilizes Ardors [Account Properties](https://ardordocs.jelurida.com/Account_Properties) feature to manage DIDs and corresponding DID controllers.
-A DID controller is always represented in form of an Ardor account and is by default separated from the public keys (if present) embedded in a resolved DID Document.
+A DID controller is always represented in form of an Ardor account and is by default separated from the public keys (if present) embedded in a DID Document.
 Think of a master key controlling the DID operations create, update and deactivate.
 A DID controller always corresponds to exactly one Ardor account, whereas one Ardor account can control multiple DIDs.

 DID and DID Document handling is decoupled so that multiple DID Document storages can be defined and integrated to store DID Document Templates (DID Documents without a DID reference).
 In its current state, the `bba` DID method defines only one storage type (Ardor Cloud Storage).